 We are international

-We have carried out local development projects with African Women's NGOs since the early 1980's.
-At present the Martha organization is working with Cameroonian and Swazi home economists.
+Marttaliitto is a member of the Nordic Women’s Association (Norfens kvinnoförbund, NKF) and of the International Federation for Home Economics (IFHE).
+We have carried out local development projects with African Women’s NGOs since the early 1980’s.
+At present the Martha organization is working with Cameroonian home economists and cooperating in two projects in Ethiopia and Malawi.
 Our joint projects provide poor women with information on home economics, such as the nutritional value of near produced food, and with entrepreneurship skills and small scale financing for their business ideas.
+In Ethiopia we focus on disabled women’s empowerment through life skills in home economics.